-ARTICLE 24: ENACTMENT.
-This Rule shall become effective from the tenth (10th) of September, two thousand twelve (2012).
+ARTICLE 24: This Rule shall become effective on the tenth (10th) of September, two thousand twelve (2012).
 Notwithstanding the above:

 - a.
 Paragraph 7 of Article 11 shall become effective twenty-four (24) months after the promulgation of this Rule.
-However, within nine (9) months after the enactment of this Rule, all banks shall submit an action plan for the implementation of Paragraph 7. - b.
-The provisions set forth in paragraphs 2, 4, and 5 of Article 15 shall have a development period of twenty-four (24) months counted from the promulgation of this Rule and under the conditions and exceptions stated in the above paragraphs. - c.
+However, within nine (9) months after the enactment of this Rule, all banks shall submit an action plan for the implementation of this paragraph. - b.
+The provisions in Paragraphs 2, 4, and 5 of Article 15 shall have a development period of twenty-four (24) months counted from the promulgation of this Rule, subject to the conditions and exceptions stated in the above paragraphs. - c.
 All banks shall have installed closed circuit television cameras technology within a thirty-six (36) month period, counted from the promulgation of this Rule.
+After this period, the bank may avail itself of an additional three- (3) month period, i.e. until 20 March 2015.